YOLO models for Object Detection Explained [YOLOv8 Updated]

 Evolution from YOLO to YOLOv8

-If you’re not interested in a quick recap of the timeline of YOLO models please skip this section –
+If you are not interested in a quick recap of the timeline of YOLO models, skip this section!

 YOLOv1 was the first official YOLO model.
 It used a single convolutional neural network (CNN) to detect objects in an image and was relatively fast compared to other object detection models.
 However, it was not as accurate as some of the two-stage models at that time.